-Virginia Power Morcellator Injury Lawyers
+Virginia Beach Power Morcellator Lawyer

 For many years women who underwent hysterectomies were treated with laparoscopic power morcellators.
-These surgical tool were recently revealed to be linked to the spread of an aggressive form of cancer and they are currently the subject of numerous lawsuits against manufacturers.
+These surgical tools were recently revealed to be linked to the spread of an aggressive form of cancer and they are currently the subject of numerous lawsuits against manufacturers.

-What Are Power Morcellators ?
+What Are Power Morcellators?

 Gynecologists use power morcellators to perform procedures, such as hysterectomies or myomectomies in a surgical setting.
 The instruments are also called electric morcellators.
 They do much of the cutting involved in laparoscopic and robotic surgeries.
 The morcellators themselves are very small devices with rotating blades that break down large tissue masses into small fragments.
 The tissues that are broken down are then vacuumed away and out of the body.